Vehicle excise duty: Registered before 1 March 2001

 For cars registered before 1 March 2001 the excise duty is based on engine size.

 Registered before 1 April 2017

 For vehicles registered between 1 March 2001 and 31 March 2017 charges are based on theoretical CO2 emission rates per kilometre.
 The price structure was revised from 1 April 2013 to introduce an alternative charge for the first year (the standard cost was not changed, and remained the same as for 2001 onwards).
 The "first year rate" only applies in the year the vehicle was first registered and is said by the government to be designed to send "a stronger signal to the buyer about the environmental implications of their car purchase".

-Alternative fuel cars (TC59) all warrant a £10 discount from the below, except when zero-rated.
-Charges as applicable from 1 April 2022:
+Charges as applicable from 1 April 2025:

 Registered after 1 April 2017

-The biggest changes from April 2017 are that hybrid vehicles are no longer be rated at £0, and that cars with a retail price of £40,000 and over pay a supplement for years 2 to 6.
+The biggest changes from April 2017 were that hybrid vehicles were no longer rated at £0, and that cars with a retail price of £40,000 and over would pay a supplement for years 2 to 6.